tramtran0497/TeeTea-Fullstack/README.md

 #### Having no account
 1. ~~Designing and creating content for `Delivery Policy and Services`.~~ `DONE`
 2. ~~Application job form is sent directly the TeeTea email and customer service contact through `Emailjs`.~~ `DONE`
-3. Fetching data method get all products/ news/ events/ jobs from API. (fetch successfully however data is still empty)
+3. ~~Fetching data method get all products/ news/ events/ jobs from API. (fetch successfully however data is still empty)~~ `DONE`
 4. Setup saving list cart, theme at local storage.
+(Update later)
 5. Redesign `Sign up` page.
+(Update later)
 6. ~~Redesign when have no items in cart on `Cart` page.~~ `DONE`
 7. when clicking each 3 buttons status order, it's background color is black and showing the status order on side.
-8. Hiding/ disappearance User sidebar when clicking others.
-9. ~~At each product page, using redux to add cart after fill a form order each product.~~ `DONE`
+8. ~~At each product page, using redux to add cart after fill a form order each product.~~ `DONE`

-#### Have an account
+#### Have an account (Update later)
 1. Connecting Login/ Logout/ Sign up with API method post create user/ logout/ login.
+(I will do these features as separate parts)
-2. Customer contact form is sent directly to `Emailjs` and confirm email is sent back to customer by `SendGrid`(Asking signup/ login before creating a form).
+2. ~~Customer contact form is sent directly to `Emailjs` and confirm email is sent back to customer by `SendGrid`(Asking signup/ login before creating a form).~~ `DONE`
 3. Designing and creating content for `Profile` Page, and then connect between API and client.
+(I will do this feature later, after Login/Logout and register)
 4. Designing and make content for `Order` page, a form create an order - method post API (Asking signup/ login before creating a form).
 Designing and make content for detail each order.
-5. Fetching all orders to show history order.
+5. ~~Fetching all orders to show history order.~~ `DONE`
 6. Creating sending email to change password when customer forgets their password.
-7.

 # Deploy API to Heroku